LottoLogicAI

 Changing the window changes the snapshot: a number can look common in the last 30 draws and typical over the last 200.

-What the Hot/Cold Analyzer can show
+What the hot/cold view can show

 • How the snapshot shifts when you change window size